webdetails/svg-component/to-create-new-plugins.md

 # To new Components

-This plugin is a CDE component that allows svg file manipulation, through is own data source.
+This plugin is a CDE component that allows svg file manipulation through is own data source.
 We've used maven to create a structure that allows a clean and easy way to created the elements needed to release it.

 The project's file structure and his maven configuration elements were created to be used as a source to another CDE components.